okaybenji/text-engine/readme.md

 * `rooms` (Array) - List of `room`s in the game.

+Note that you can also add any custom properties you want anywhere on this object.
+You will be able to access and modify them via the `use` functions on your items, which will be passed a reference to your disk.
+More on the `use` functions later...

 ### What's a room?
 A room is an object with the following properties: